-PRINCIPLES
+3. PRINCIPLES

 - MWL believes that all children have the right to be safe at all times.
-We will proactively work to provide safe and protective programs, activities and environments. - MWL believes that all children should be equally protected and assisted regardless of their gender, nationality, religious or political beliefs, family background, economic status, physical or mental health or criminal background. - The fundamental principle of the United Nations Convention on the Rights of the Child (UNCRC) is that children have their own indivisible rights. - MWL recognises its duty of care to take all reasonable steps to ensure that children are safe from harm. - MWL will take proactive steps to create child-safe and child-friendly programs. - MWL will ensure that all its staff and stakeholders are trained on the Policy and their responsibilities under the Policy. - All decisions regarding the welfare and protection of children are based on the Best Interests of the Child Principle.
+We will proactively work to provide safe and protective programs, activities and environments in both physical and on-line settings. - MWL believes that all children should be equally protected and assisted regardless of their gender, nationality, religious or political beliefs, family background, economic status, physical or mental health or criminal background. - The fundamental principle of the (UNCRC) is that children have their own indivisible rights. - MWL recognises its duty of care to take all reasonable steps to ensure that children are safe from harm. - MWL will take proactive steps to create child-safe and child-friendly programs. - MWL will ensure that all its staff and stakeholders are trained on the Policy and their responsibilities under the Policy. - All decisions regarding the welfare and safeguarding of children are based on the Best Interests of the Child Principle. - All of MWL's policies, procedures, systems and processes together create a culturally safe and inclusive environment and meet the needs of all children, young people and their families, actively supporting and facilitating participation and inclusion (particularly for Aboriginal children, young people and their families). - MWL will adopt measures to ensure racism within the organisation is identified, confronted and not tolerated. - MWL will provide children with information about cultural rights and take active steps to encourage all children to express their culture (particularly Aboriginal children). - MWL will develop, implement and embed into the organisation strategies that acknowledge and appreciate the strengths of the cultures in the nations where MWL operates (particularly Aboriginal culture)

-CONTEXT
+4. CONTEXT

 Some children are more vulnerable to abuse and exploitation than others.
 Children living in extreme poverty, children with disabilities, children from minority groups, children living in residential care, children living in emergency or conflict situations, children who are displaced or marginalised and others are often at higher risk of abuse than others.
+MWL recognises the importance of acknowledging Aboriginal, Torres Strait Islander people, and culturally and linguistically diverse children and adults - at risk in all locations.

-DEFINITIONS
+5. DEFINITIONS